Training a Custom Detector Model

 2. Training The Model

-To train your custom detector, start a Google Colab Session with the Limelight Detector Training Notebook.
+To train your custom detector, navigate to the Limelight Neural Network Trainer.

 Upload to Limelight